- Start dateSeptember 2018

 In return, you’ll need to be committed and passionate about your study and practice and be ready with strong ideas.
 You will also need to be open to constructive and supportive criticism so that you’re able to push boundaries in your thinking, writing and reflection, alongside the making of your films.

 The course culminates in you making a short documentary film (15-20 minutes).
 From identifying characters, stories and locations to shooting and editing with a particular visual style, you will be the complete author of your work.
 Artistic, investigative, observational and activist film ideas are all welcome.
 These can be developed for the context that suits your work best – from broadcast to independent or gallery exhibition.

 MA Documentary Film explores the traditions of international documentary film while offering modern documentary production facilities at LCC.
 Training includes shooting and directing on high-definition cameras and editing in Adobe Premiere.
 Practice is integrated with the theory so that filmmaking is critically and conceptually analysed within the historical and practical context of documentary film.

 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
 The MA course structure involves six units, totalling 180 credits.

-This unit further develops skills in camerawork, producing, directing and editing, now in a more exploratory and individually authored context.
+- Documentary Practices: Taster Film and Pitch and Critical Context (40 credits) - This unit further develops skills in camera work, producing, directing and editing, now in a more exploratory and individually authored context.

 Building upon your study in the first unit, you will have the opportunity to study the ramifications of contemporary theoretical debates, documentary history and theory in relation to a chosen approach and research methodology.